eternal-f1ame/Research-Visualization-Tools/README.md

-# 🧠 Research Viz Kit
+# 🧠 Research Visualization Tools

 A modular toolkit for generating high-quality, publication-ready visualizations — tailored for deep learning, computer vision, and robotics research.